cozy/cozy-doctypes/docs/io.cozy.bank.md

 - `creditOperations`: {array[<io.cozy.bank.operations._id>]} - List of credit operations id
 - `debitOperations`: {array[<io.cozy.bank.operations._id>]} - List of debit operations id
 - `parent`: {_id} - In case of a split transaction, the one refers the global transaction the split one belongs to
+- `vendorId`: {string} - Id of the transaction on the vendor side
+- `vendorAccountId`: {string} - Id of the transaction's account on the vendor side

 For the dates, any string or integer which can be interpreted by new Date(date) is possible but the best the result of Date.toString() -> like 'Fri Mar 09 2018 19:04:40 GMT+0100 (CET)' which contains